-Monetizing data: Enhancing the customer experience + improving profits
+Monetizing user data: Enhancing the customer experience + improving profits

 I’m Marsha Parker, the Strategist & Technology Leader at the Ford Motor Company in Detroit, MI.
 This article is part 2 of my 4-part blog series on data and analytics.
 Read the first article about data as a strategic asset here.

-In this article, I’ll examine the value of monetizing data to improve the customer experience and company profits.
-Using a case study approach, I’ll demonstrate how data can be used to impact both of these components by formulating a data strategy based on insights that lead to long term growth and sustainability.
+In this article, I’ll examine the value of data monetization, and how it can improve the customer experience and company profits.
+Using a case study approach, I’ll demonstrate how user data can be monetized and impact both of these components by formulating a data strategy based on insights that lead to long-term growth and sustainability.

 Data as a strategic asset: the value of Big Data